ddella/WebSocket/README.md

 ### CREATE THE CERTIFICATE FOR SECURE WEBSOCKET `wss://`

 Secure WebSocket requires a standard `SSL/TLS` certificate, the same way as `https` do.
 In this workshop, we'll use a **self-signed** certificate.
-The tricky part is to have this self-signed certificate being accepted by your browser.
-This is the tricky part in this workshop.
-It will depend on the browser and operating system.
-Troubleshooting self-signed certificate can be hard 😀.
+The tricky part is to have this self-signed certificate being accepted by your browser, your client and your operating system.

 If you're on a Linux or macOS, use `openssl` to create the certificate.
 Just type the following commands to generate the self-signed certificate.